Dor-sketch/audio-visual-synth/README.md

 ## Usage

 Use your keyboard to interact with the synthesizer.
 Each key corresponds to a different MIDI note and triggers a unique visual effect.
+For extanding a note, hold the `space` key while pressing the desired note - like in piano.

+For example, the following keys are mapped to MIDI notes:

+- `a` - C4
+- `s` - D4
+- `d` - E4
+- `f` - F4
+- `g` - G4
+...

+The sharps and flats are mapped to the keys above - like the black keys in piano.

+- `w` - C#4
+- `e` - D#4
+- `t` - F#4
+- `y` - G#4
+...

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have any suggestions or improvements.
+The following are some ways you can contribute to this project:

+- Performance optimization: The current implementation may not be optimized for speed or memory usage.
+You could help improve the performance of the synthesizer by optimizing the code or using more efficient algorithms.

+- Improve user experience: The current user interface is minimalistic and may not be user-friendly.
+You could help improve the user experience by adding more features, improving the visual design, or providing better feedback to the user.

+- Implement the music sheets images processing feature: The current implementation of the music sheets images processing feature is in beta and may not work correctly in all cases.
+You could help improve this feature by adding more robust image processing algorithms or improving the accuracy of the note detection.

 ## License